One of the biggest mistakes people make that zaps their energy is having big ups and downs of their blood sugar.

 5. Choose Low Glycemic Index foods that takes longer to break down in your body and cause a slower rise of blood sugar.
 Usually these are foods high in fiber, like berries, peas, beans, whole grain, steel cut oats, nuts.

-So over next 30 days, change your relationship with sugar.
+So over the next 30 days, change your relationship with sugar.

 As you eat less sugar, your body adapts to the effects of a balanced sugar level, and you will have less sugar cravings.
 You will feel full more easily.
 Your brain and body will also function more efficiently.